 So the answer to the question “Do I Need Integrated Graphics on Your CPU” is that it depends.

-If you have a dedicated graphics card, then NO you do not need to have an integrated graphics on your CPU.
+If you have a dedicated graphics card, then NO, you do not need integrated graphics on your CPU.

-If you DO NOT have a dedicated GPU and if you do not wish to invest in one, then you need to have an integrated graphics on your CPU for the video output ports to work and also for basic 3D rendering.
+If you DO NOT have a dedicated GPU and do not wish to invest in one, then you need to have integrated graphics on your CPU for the video output ports to work and for basic 3D rendering.